 Google ScholarSearch for articles, theses, books, abstracts, and court opinions from academic publishers, professional societies, online repositories, universities, and other websites.
-Go to Settings / LibraryLinks to connect Google Scholar to the Library's databases.
+Note: Go to Settings / LibraryLinks to connect Google Scholar to the Library's databases.

 If you can't find a free version of an article, ask a librarian to help you get it.

 PQDT OpenPQDT Open provides the full text of open access dissertations and theses free of charge.
 You can quickly and easily locate dissertations and theses relevant to your discipline, and view the complete text in PDF format.